 a) T3590 expired

-The SMF shall, on the first expiry of the timer T3590, retransmit the PDU SESSION AUTHENTICATION REQUEST message and shall reset and start timer T3590.
+The SMF shall, on the first expiry of the timer T3590, retransmit the PDU SESSION AUTHENTICATION COMMAND message and shall reset and start timer T3590.
 This retransmission is repeated four times, i.e. on the fifth expiry of timer T3590, the SMF shall abort the procedure.

 Editor's note: Further abnormal cases are FFS